School Name

 At Choate Rosemary Hall, students are part of an ‘authentic’ academic community which is ‘just the right size’, offering a space for ‘academic exploration’ that is also intimate.

-Based in the US state of Connecticut, the school follows the US curriculum, with students required to take a number of core classes while also exploring their own interests through a variety of elective subjects.
+Based in Connecticut, the school follows the US curriculum, with students required to take a number of core classes while also exploring their own interests through a variety of elective subjects.
 It also offers eight ‘signature programmes’ that allow pupils to concentrate on a particular area of study – for example advanced robotics or environmental immersion.

 Choate has an extensive arts programme, with facilities to match, as well as a range of clubs, sports and other activities: there are more than 100 student clubs and organisations, and more than 80 interscholastic sports teams.